 Bright Data’s Managed Data Acquisition solution provides a comprehensive, end-to-end service, encompassing everything from source targeting and infrastructure setup to data validation, enrichment, and final delivery.

-Proxy service provider: Bright Data provides a leading residential proxy network compliant with ISO 27001 and SOC 2.
-As the provider of the underlying service for data collection (i.e. residential proxies), Bright Data has the flexibility to reach difficult-to-collect web data.
-This is also reflected in the success rates of its web unblocker which leads the market.
+Proxy service provider: Bright Data offers a leading residential proxy network that is compliant with ISO 27001 and SOC 2.
+As the provider of the underlying service for data collection (i.e., residential proxies), Bright Data has the flexibility to reach difficult-to-collect web data.
+This is also reflected in the success rates of its web unblocker, which leads the market.

 Best for: Large enterprises and compliance-conscious organizations that require the highest level of transparency and an ethically verifiable data sourcing process.